marmelab/react-admin/docs/List.md

 Here is an example of how you can override some of these classes:

-You can customize the datagrid styles by passing a `styles` object as prop.
-The object should have the following properties:
+You can customize the list styles by passing a `classes` object as prop, through `withStyles()`.
+Here is an example:

 {% raw %}
 ```jsx